 2. Aim to pay your full credit card balance every month

 Each month, you will receive a credit card bill.
 This statement has all of the transactions you made throughout the month and the total amount owed to your credit card issuer.
 This is known as the credit card balance.
 Each time you get a statement, you can choose to pay off the entire balance, the minimum monthly payment required by your credit card company, or any amount in between.

-When possible, you should aim to pay your credit card balance in full on or before the due date.
-By doing this, you will not have to pay interest on the purchases you’ve made, and you’ll be less likely to accumulate credit card debt.
+Whenever possible, you should aim to pay your credit card balance in full on or before the due date.
+Avoiding carrying a balance will ensure you won’t have to pay interest charges on the purchases you’ve made, and you’ll be less likely to accumulate credit card debt.
 Some months, you might not be able to afford to pay your full bill.
 If this is the case, you should try to pay at least minimum payment due in order to avoid late fees.
 Every time you are unable to pay the entire statement, the rest of the balance will transfer to next month.